fdewes/bergwerk/docs/index.md

 ### **2) Configure Environment Variables**:
    Edit the `config.env` file located in the root directory.
 Set the required passwords for the following environment variables: `MEDIAWIKI_ADMIN_PASSWORD`, `BOT_PASSWORD`, and `SQL_PASSWORD`.

 **IMPORTANT: Use a mix of uppercase, lowercase, numbers, and special characters, at least 10 characters long.
-Using other passwords may result in failed installations.**
+Using weak and/or short passwords may result in failed installations.**

 ```
 MEDIAWIKI_ADMIN=admin